-We are calling on the government to make a long-term commitment to decarbonising our housing stock by releasing the full remaining Social Housing Decarbonisation Fund beyond 2025.
+We are calling on the government to make a long-term commitment to decarbonising our housing stock by committing to release the remaining Social Housing Decarbonisation Fund in full.
+A long-term funding commitment would provide housing associations with the confidence and certainty to plan for, and deliver, the large scale home decarbonisation projects required to meet the country's target of net zero by 2050.